NSG : Coping with COVID-19 and future aspirations

 (Photo of Ariana Beh : Singapore Sports School)

-Currently in Secondary 4, Ariana Beh Yoke Ching from the Singapore Sports School is a formidable force to be reckoned with.
+Currently in Secondary 4 (in 2021), Ariana Beh Yoke Ching from the Singapore Sports School is a formidable force to be reckoned with.
 She was drafted into the National Youth Team in 2019.
 And the shooter has garnered many accolades for herself - placing 3rd in the 2019 Singapore Youth Olympic Festival 10m Air Rifle event (Women Youth U14), to winning the 2021 National Technological University Invitational Shoot (Women’s B Team).
 The sharpshooter also clinched the 2021 National School Games B Div Girls’ Shooting Championship (10m Air Rifle), just to name a few.
 Having reflected on this year's NSG and the implications that COVID-19 had on her training, here are some of her thoughts.

 (Ariana Beh's Zoom interview)